XiaWenjun1/CW2024/README.md

 ## Changelog

 - **2024-11-06**: Completed animations for plane, bullets, enemies, and boss.
 Added sound effects and background music control.
 - **2024-11-07**: Fixed bug preventing repeated level loading.
 Make the plane can move horizontally.
 Add hitbox to make hit range more reasonable.
+- **2024-11-08**: Users cannot long press the space button to fire bullets.
+Each press can fire one bullet.
+The mouse has been added to move the user plane.
+When the mouse moves to the user plane, it will be displayed as a finger, and elsewhere as a pointer.
+Users can drag the plane by holding down the left mouse button, and stop when they release it.
+At the same time, the original movement method is also retained.